sdpython/onnx-array-api/_doc/tutorial/onnx_api.rst

 spox
 ++++

-The syntax of epkg:`spox` is similar but it does not use :epkg:`ast`.
+The syntax of :epkg:`spox` is similar but it does not use :epkg:`ast`.
 Therefore, `loops and tests <https://spox.readthedocs.io/en/latest/guides/advanced.html#Control-flow>`_ are expressed in a very different way.
+The tricky part with it is to handle the local context.
+A variable created in the main graph is known by any of its subgraphs.

 Example taken from the documentation :